code-and-effect/effective_form_inputs/README.md

 :maximumSelectionLength => 2
 ```

-To hide the search box:
+To hide the search box entirely:

 ```ruby
 :minimumResultsForSearch => 'Infinity'